Thimoteus/Thimoteus.github.io/_posts/2016-05-16-calculator.md

 ## Error handling

-Error handling in Purescript can be done purely.
+Error handling in Purescript can be done purely (whodathunkit?).
 This means we'll treat errors as just normal values, there won't be anything exceptional about them.
 We've already considered that our parser might fail.
 We might also get a type mismatch when trying to evaluate an expression, or we might reference a variable that doesn't exist.
 We'll also include a general-purpose error:

 ```haskell
 module Error where